The State of the Restaurant Industry: Minimum Wage Hikes, Inflation, and Competition Squeeze Profits

 Meanwhile, food, beverage, and packaging costs reached 30.6 percent of total revenue, up from 29.7 percent a year earlier.

-“The increase was due to inflation across several ingredient costs, primarily avocados, and dairy, higher usage of ingredients, as we focused on ensuring consistent and generous portions, and a protein mix shift from the success of our Smoked Brisket limited-time offer,” said the company in its third-quarter press release.
+“The increase was due to inflation across several ingredient costs, primarily avocados, and dairy, higher usage of ingredients, as we focused on ensuring consistent and generous portions, and a protein mix shift from the success of our Smoked Brisket limited-time offer,” the company stated in its third-quarter press release.

 Yum Brands is a third case.
 The parent of KFC and other franchise chains reported a 2 percent drop in worldwide same-store sales, with KFC’s U.S. sales falling by 5 percent, the third consecutive quarterly loss this year.